nannou-org/nannou/guide/src/developer_reference.md

 ![tooling_component_diagram](./diagrams/tooling_component_diagram.png)

 ## Architecture
-And then it all starts with the creative artist to decide what to create:
+It all starts with the creative artist deciding what to create:
 #developer_context.png
 ![developer_context](./diagrams/developer_context.png)